ameera3/OCR_Expiration_Date/README.md

 To improve the character accuracy and to mitigate the wide variation in dot matrix fonts, we have developed a novel way to ensemble OCR outputs.
 Our current ensemble consists of the Google Document Text Detection API and four models trained using Tesseract's LSTM neural network.
 We achieve over 85% character accuracy with 40 out of 75 test samples achieving perfect 100% character accuracy.
 Further improvement is expected.

-The code on Github has four major functions:
+The code on Github has five major functions:

 1. Creating and supporting the Google+Tesseract ensemble
 2. Reporting Results